jmedia65/awesome-streamlit-themes/dark-mode/README.md

 **The ultimate late-night coding companion for Streamlit apps!**

-Perfect for developer tools, monitoring dashboards, and any app that needs that professional "I belong in VS Code" aesthetic.
-Your eyes will thank you! 👀✨
+Perfect for developer tools, monitoring dashboards, and any app that needs that professional "I belong in VS Code" aesthetic.✨

 ![Dark Mode Developer Theme](dark-mode-dev.png)